Article_Banner_The_Role_of_Fungi_in_Sustainable_Food_Production.webp

 What are the benefits of fungi in traditional agriculture?

-Even though the majority of commercially sold mushrooms are cultivated indoors, they can also be grown in the field.
-By growing mushrooms outdoors, farmers are able to use space between seasons for main cash crops, which can increase their income.
-In addition, growing mushrooms can also benefit soil quality by improving nutrient cycling.
-Furthermore, by decomposing dead organisms and recycling nutrients, such as phosphorus and nitrogen, fungi help new plants grow by providing them with nutrients they need.18
+Even though most commercially sold mushrooms are cultivated indoors, they can also be grown in the field.
+As well as providing farmers with an income stream in between major cash crops, growing mushrooms can also benefit soil quality by improving nutrient cycling.
+Furthermore, by decomposing dead organisms and recycling nutrients, such as phosphorus and nitrogen, fungi help new plants grow by providing them with the nutrients they need.18

 Serendipitously, many of the most sought-after mushrooms, such as morels, chanterelles and truffles, are mycorrhizal fungi.